 - When the oven is hot and ready, brush the bread with olive oil and light kosher salt, arrange on a baking sheet and bake until lightly browned or approximately 10-12 minutes.

 - Allow the toast to cool and then spread with the herbed ricotta.
-Then portion at least a tablespoon or so of the macerated blackberries on top of ricotta and serve.
+Then portion at least a tablespoon or so of the macerated blackberries on top of the ricotta and serve.

 YIELD: MAKES 12 BRUSCHETTA